 Miletta Vista winery opened to the public, December 2007 and has been growing ever since.
 The 2,000 sq ft tasting room has 84 feet of covered deck on the south and east.
-The building had a 1,000 of winery where all the wines were made and stored, now this area serves as the wine warehouse.
+The building originally had 1,000 sq. ft. of winery where all the wines were made and stored, now this area serves as the wine warehouse.
 In 2010 the owners added 3,000 sq ft to the north which now serves as the winery/office and wine lab.
 The owners live on site in the lower level, walk-out apartment.

 Grape vines take nearly five years to mature before a full crop can be harvested and will produce for 30-80 years when properly cared for.
 Approximately 15-20% of the grapes needed to produce the nearly 10,000 gallons of wine are grown here on the estate.
-The rest of the grapes needed are purchased from growers around St.Paul and Gibbon, Heartwell, Brainard, Alma, Nebraska City and York.
+The rest of the grapes needed are purchased from growers around St.Paul and Gibbon, Heartwell, Brainard, Alma, Nebraska City, Spalding and York.

 Grape harvest begins every year around the 10th of August with Edelweiss.
 Edelweiss like all the grape varieties are closely monitored for changes in sugar content and juice pH the last two weeks before harvest.
 Once the proper balance of flavor, sugars and pH are reached, harvest occurs.